 Pisac is a small, quiet hamlet in a peaceful valley setting, surrounded by tall mountains and next to a sparkling river.
-Imposing Incan ruins and stone terraces, stand guard on the mountainside behind, overlooking the city.
+Imposing Incan ruins and stone terraces stand guard on the mountainside behind, overlooking the city.
 But until recent years, it has seen little action.
 Thanks to increased tourism to Peru, Pisac has become a bustling town on market days where tourists come by the thousands to shop.
 Hundreds of natives dressed in traditional attire sell and barter their colorful textiles, pottery, and thousands of other items.

 Perhaps the most visited market in all of Peru, traditionally, it has been a Sunday event.
 Still, tour companies began bringing busloads of tourists on Tuesdays and Thursdays, so there were slightly smaller markets then.
-But there are quite a few vendors set up on the main square any day of the week.
+But there are quite a few vendors on the main square any day of the week.

 The Sunday market begins to get crowded after the 11 am mass (in Quechua) is let out, with a procession led by the town’s mayor.
 The Plaza and its tall Pisonay tree center the action, but stalls are set up throughout the colonial center, crowding every street.
-The natives come from miles away, from remote mountain villages in their traditional dress, selling alpaca textiles, jewelry, leather, antiques, rugs, ceramics, and much more.
+The natives come from miles away, from remote mountain villages, in their traditional dress, selling alpaca textiles, jewelry, leather, antiques, rugs, ceramics, and much more.
 Bargaining is a must.
 Prices tend to equal those in Cuzco, but the quality is much better.
 The markets usually wind down by the afternoon.

-Standing high on a breath-shortening hill above the Colonia town, you will find the other half of Pisac.
+Standing high on a breath-shortening hill above Colonia town, you will find the other half of Pisac.
 This Inca site is one of the most extensive ruins in the valley, the terraces rivaling those of Ollantaytambo or Machu Picchu.
 It does think that they once were a city combined with a fort, a ceremonial center, and an agricultural complex.

 The Q’allaqasa, or military section, is connected to the last part through a claustrophobic stone tunnel.
 If you look across the gorge from this site, you will see hundreds of hollowed-out holes on the opposing cliffs.